z3dd1cu55/privacypack/README.md

 # PrivacyPack.org

-Pick the mainstream apps you used before, show the privacy-respecting tools you’ve switched to, and share your privacy journey!
+Pick the mainstream apps you used before, show the privacy-respecting tools you’ve switched to, and share your privacy wins!

 Create your pack at [PrivacyPack.org](https://privacypack.org).